hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 ## time

 Sometimes you are interested to know how long a task takes to complete.
-Similarly, to the `watch` command you can place `time` infront of a command and it will tell you how long the command takes to run.
+Similar to the `watch` command you can place `time` infront of a command and it will tell you how long the command takes to run.
 This can be particularly useful if you have downsampled a dataset and you are trying to estimate how long the full set will take to run.
 An example can be found below:

 ```bash
 time ls -lh